 When you’re working on building up your credit and improving your credit score one of the best things you can do is use a credit card.
 But if you’re not careful, that credit card can do more harm than good if you use it too much and don’t pay it off.

 What’s important to note is that your use of credit cards is a big factor on your credit score because other financial institutions and lenders look at it as an example of how you’re going to manage debt.
 Making your payments on time, as a result, greatly impacts your credit score, by up to 35% when it comes to FICO.
 Of course, using the right amount of credit is another important factor.

-For a financial institution or lender this is looked at as how much credit you’re using compared to how much credit you have available and the result is the credit utilization rate.
+For a financial institution or lender, how much credit you’re using compared to how much credit you have available is basically your credit utilization rate.

 Using Your Credit Card to Improve Your Score

-Make the Payments On Schedule
+1. Make the Payments On Schedule

 In fact, it counts for 35% of your credit score.
 What’s really important to note, however, is that your record lasts longer than even the last six months (though you can see improvements in that time).

 If you can make a habit of paying on time you’re going to establish a great record for your credit score.

 In general, if you get a new credit card you’re going to get a little bit of a credit increase, however, which means that transferring that balance likely won’t hit you too hard.

 The important thing is to make sure you keep old cards and accounts open, even if you transfer the balances, because if you do this and you don’t increase your debt you’ll actually end up with a lower credit utilization rate.

 To create your credit score, your report evaluates individual card utilization as well as overall card utilization.
 If you have a lower rate over all of these areas you’re going to be considered a better risk and that can help improve your score.

 If you’re looking to figure out your own credit card utilization rate just add up the total balance on all of your cards and then the total amount available on all of your cards.
 Divide the amount used by what’s available.

-Keep it Diversified
+3. Keep it Diversified

 You’ve probably heard about diversity being good but you might not have known that it applies to your credit.
 A mix of credit types that are being paid off properly makes you look like a better risk and a more responsible person.

-For those who have only had certain types of loans or debts if you open a credit card compared to only having loans you may actually see an increase in your score because of the new mix of credit.
+For those who have only had certain types of loans or debts if you open a credit card compared to only having loans, you may actually see an increase in your score because of the new mix of credit.

-Keep it Secured
+4. Keep it Secured

 Sometimes it can be difficult to get a credit card if you have bad or no credit.
 That’s when a secured card may be just what you need.

 With a secured card you’re actually putting money into a specific account that will cover the credit line.
 So, if you want a credit card with a limit of $200 you would have to deposit $200 into an account first.

 Now, if you don’t make the payment the institution that gave you the card can pull the money out of the account.
 It’s considered a safety measure for the bank because someone with bad credit may decide not to make the payment.

 For those who don’t qualify for a regular card, this can be the key that you need to get started on building up your credit to get one later on.

 Your Credit Card Could Be Hurting Your Score

-Getting New Credit
+1. Getting New Credit

 When it comes to applying for any type of financing, including loans and credit cards, you’re going to get a hit on your credit report, even if you don’t get approved.

 Applying for any type of credit allows a lender (or potential lender) to run a credit report and look at whatever information they want to decide if they want to approve you and what they’re going to offer in terms of a credit limit or interest rate.

 The process of getting access to your credit report requires that an inquiry be made, which is how it shows up on your credit report.
 But you need to know a little more about the types of inquires that are made.